A flow approach to the monotonicity of shape functionals: Introduction

-Even if so far we have not been able to verify the monotonicity of $T(\cdot)/|\cdot|^{(n+2)/n}$ along a suitable geometric flow, by using the mean curvature flow and the Minkowski inequality for total mean curvature, and also motivated by Reilly's proof of the soap bubble theorem (see \cite{Reilly}), we obtain the following weak monotonicity result. \begin{theorem} Let $\Omega$ be a smooth convex domain in $\mathbb{R}^n$, and let $\Omega_t$ be the domain along the mean curvature flow at a time $t$.
-Let $t_0$ be the time when $\Omega_t$ shrinks to a point.
-Then, for any $0\le t<t_0$,
+Although we have not been able to establish the monotonicity of $T(\cdot)/|\cdot|^{(n+2)/n}$ along a geometric flow that transforms an arbitrary convex domain into a ball, we obtain the following weak monotonicity result along the mean curvature flow. \begin{theorem} Let $\Omega\subset\mathbb{R}^n$ be a bounded smooth convex domain.
+Let $\{\Omega_t\}_{t\in[0,t_0)}$ be the family of domains evolving by the mean curvature flow with initial data $\Omega_0=\Omega$, i.e., the boundary $\partial\Omega_t$ moves with normal velocity equal to its mean curvature $H$ (with respect to the inward normal).
+Here $t_0>0$ is the maximal time such that $\Omega_t$ shrinks to a point.
+Then, for any $0\le t<t_0$, where $B_1$ is the unit ball in $\mathbb{R}^n$. \end{theorem}